dinkel/gedit-whitespace-remover/README.md

 Copy or move the file `org.gnome.gedit.plugin.whitespace-remover.gschema.xml` into `/usr/share/glib-2.0/schemas/` and run

-    # sudo glib-compile-schemas /usr/share/glib-2.0/schemas/
+    $ sudo glib-compile-schemas /usr/share/glib-2.0/schemas/

-If you do not have root access:
+If you do *not* have root access:

 Copy or move the file `org.gnome.gedit.plugin.whitespace-remover.gschema.xml` into `~/.local/share/glib-2.0/schemas/` (you might need to create this  directory first).
 Run:

-    # glib-compile-schemas ~/.local/share/glib-2.0/schemas/
+    $ glib-compile-schemas ~/.local/share/glib-2.0/schemas/

 Additionally you need to make sure that `~/.local/share` is in the environment variable `XDG_DATA_DIRS` (this is due to an im my opinion wrong behaviour of GSettings and described in [https://bugzilla.gnome.org/show_bug.cgi?id=741335]).